How-To Guides

 Best forSpeed, remote teamsOffice-based executivesTraveling executives

-The Mac Mini at $5,000 is our most deployed tier.
+The Mac Mini at $5,000 is our most-deployed tier.
 It sits on a shelf or under a desk, runs silently, and never leaves your office.
-The MacBook Air at $6,000 is unique to beeeowl — no other OpenClaw deployment service offers a portable option.
-The Hosted Setup at $2,000 works well for executives who need immediate deployment without waiting for hardware shipping — see our guide to setting up OpenClaw on a Mac Mini.
+The MacBook Air at $6,000 is unique to beeeowl — no other OpenClaw deployment service offers a portable option as of this writing.
+The Hosted Setup at $2,000 works well for executives who need immediate deployment without waiting for hardware shipping, and for teams that want to start with the lowest-friction option before upgrading to dedicated hardware.
+See our full comparison in hosted vs hardware: which OpenClaw deployment is right for you.

 Deployment day starts at 8 AM.
-The first three hours are all infrastructure — no AI, no agents, just a hardened foundation.
+The first three hours are all infrastructure — no AI, no agents, just a hardened foundation that every subsequent layer depends on.
+If the foundation is wrong, everything built on top is exposed.

 For hardware deployments (Mac Mini or MacBook Air), we start with a clean macOS install.
-No carryover apps, no default configurations, no iCloud sync.
+No carryover apps, no default configurations, no iCloud sync, no personal accounts.
 The machine is a dedicated appliance, not a general-purpose computer.
+The mental model is: this device exists for one job, and everything else is attack surface.

 sudo launchctl disable system/com.apple.AirPlayXPCHelper